r00tstici/writeups/kksCTF_2020/Blind Shell/README.md

 ```

 So there are 3 items into the directory, respectively beginning with ’f’, ‘m’ and ‘s’.<br>
-Second, using this information, we’ve run the following script, in order to know their full names:
+Second, using this information, we’ve run the following commands, in order to know their full names:

 ```
 $ ls | grep ^f | wc -l | grep 1